sourav-bk/Golang/README.md

     - select :

-      The select statement lets a goroutine wait on multiple communication operations.
+      The select statement lets a goroutine wait on multiple channel operations simultaneously.

-      A select blocks until one of its cases can run, then it executes that case.
-It chooses one at random if multiple are ready.
+      It blocks until one of its cases is ready to execute, making it essential for managing concurrency.
+      It functions like a switch statement, but instead of checking values, each case is a communication operation.
+      If multiple channels are ready at the same time, Go picks one at random to ensure fairness and prevent starvation.

 </details>